ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ![q9 image](./images/q9.png)

 ### Output Explanation:
-This query determines the top-selling product by revenue in each high-revenue region by joining the `Customers`, `Orders`, `Order Details`, and `Products` tables.
+I used this query to determine the top-selling product by revenue in each high-revenue region by joining the `Customers`, `Orders`, `Order Details`, and `Products` tables.
 The `WITH` clause calculates `TotalRevenue` for each product in each region by summing up the revenue generated (`UnitPrice * Quantity * (1 - Discount)`).
-Then, the outer query ranks products within each region by revenue, using `ROW_NUMBER()` to identify the top product in each region.
-Filtering on `RevenueRank = 1` ensures only the highest-revenue product in each region is displayed.
+I then used the outer query to rank products within each region by revenue, using `ROW_NUMBER()` to identify the top product in each region.
+Filtering on `RevenueRank = 1` ensured that only the highest-revenue product in each region is displayed.

 ### 🌟Key Insights:
 - The product `"Côte de Blaye"` is a top seller in multiple regions `(e.g., WA, OR, RJ, and SP)`, indicating consistent demand across various regions.